-Displays the current status of a ARRIS® Gateway, the device's hardware and software revision levels, a summary of errors encountered, and the length of time the ARRIS® Gateway has been running since it was last restarted.
+Displays the current status of an NVG599 device, the device's hardware and software revision levels, a summary of errors encountered, and the length of time the device has been running since it was last restarted.
 Identical to the status command.